rserodiaa/WeatherApp/README.md

 ## Design Pattern Used
 This project follows a clean **MVVM architecture** with a **Repository pattern**, offering a modular, testable, and scalable approach.
 **Repository Pattern**
-All data operations are centralized in Repository, which can acts as a bridge between:
+All data operations are centralized in Repository, which can acts as a bridge between viewmodel and following services:
 - Storage Layer (WeatherStorageServiceProtocol) – handles Core Data operations.
 - Network Layer (WeatherServiceProtocol) – handles fetching weather details, AQI and pollution components.